 BRUCE LICHT

-The first commandment that was given in the Book of Exodus within the Old Testament was for the Jews to maintain a lunar calendar.(2)
+The first commandment that was given in the Book of Exodus within the Torah was for the Jews to maintain a lunar calendar.(2)

-So there is the “Lunar Calendar Cycle” which NASA, with years of research using satellites, telescopes, laser beams and supercomputers, calculated to be on average 29.530588 days in length.(3) There is also the “Yearly/Annual Calendar Cycle” that is approximately 365 days long.
+So there is the lunar calendar cycle, which NASA, with years of research using satellites, telescopes, laser beams, and supercomputers, calculated to be on average 29.530588 days in length.(3) There is also the annual calendar cycle that is approximately 365 days long.
 I say “approximately” because as we know, every four years there is a “leap year” where we add an extra day.
-However, to be exact, it is less commonly known that every one hundred years, we don’t add a leap year and every four hundred years we add a leap year even though we normally would not (and we have to make calculations to “fix” or “true-up” the calendar).(4) So as you can see, it is not perfectly straight forward and all these little necessary “tweaks” were only discovered recently.
-It wasn’t until a few hundred years ago, that we finally had the astronomical prowess to finally determine how to precisely “set” our yearly calendar.
+However, to be exact, it is less commonly known that every one hundred years, we don’t add a leap year, and every four hundred years, we add a leap year even though we normally would not (and we have to make calculations to “fix” or “true-up” the calendar).(4) So as you can see, it is not perfectly straightforward, and all these little necessary tweaks were only discovered recently.
+It wasn’t until a few hundred years ago that we finally had the astronomical prowess to finally determine how to precisely “set” our annual calendar.

 Footnotes: